HMuraja/p5-book-review/README.md

 - *Acceptance Criteria*
     - [x] **Acceptance Criteria 1:** A profile is automatically created and saved after user is created.
     - [x]  **Acceptance Criteria 2:** A placeholder image is added initially when profile is created.
-    - [x] **Acceptance Criteria 3:** Profiles can be sorted based onn filters and order parameters.
+    - [x] **Acceptance Criteria 3:** Profiles can be sorted based on filters and order parameters.
     - [x] **Acceptance Criteria 4:** Profile has a description field that the user can add.
     - [x] **Acceptance Criteria 5:** User can edit username, password and profile image to their profile.
 - **How the Criteria was tested**:
-    - In */profiles* url all profile instances are listed.
+    - In */profiles* URL all profile instances are listed.
     - If user signs up a profile instance is automatically created.
     - A placeholder image is added to to the profile instance once created.
-    - User can edit the username, password and swicth the profile photo if logged in as the owner of the profile.
+    - User can edit the username, password and switch the profile photo if logged in as the owner of the profile.
     - User can add a personalized description text for their profile.
     - Profile instances can be filtered according all profiles followed by selected profile and profiles that are follow the selected profile.
     - Profile instances can be listed in order based on review counts, follower counts, following counts most recently followed profiles and most recently following profiles.